tsevdos/greek-in-tech-site/README.md

 1. `npm install`
 2. `npm start`
+3. temporary until scss rendering is moved to the server: open a new terminal and `npm run watch-css`

 After installation you need only need to start the server using the last command.